nhtua/pycooler-digital-display/README.md

 ### Requirements
-1. You using Linux which has Python 3.10 or newer.
+1. You are using Linux which has Python 3.10 or newer.
 Normally, Python is a default and pre-installed on Linux.
 2. Your digital display is plugged into a USB interface.
 It could be USB A, USB C, mini USB, micro USB or USB header on the motherboard.

 ### Installation